sihnsut2025-hash/SIH2025-PS-25033/README.md

 # SIH2025-PS-25034

 # PS Chosen SIH Hackathon
-Al-Based Internship Recommendation Engine for PM Internship Scheme
+Al-Based Internship Allocation Engine for PM Internship Scheme

 This README provides an overview of the project, including team details, relevant links, tasks completed, tech stack, key features, and steps to run the project locally.